Sonja Mejcher-Atassi

 Sonja Mejcher-Atassi (born 8 August 1972 in Tübingen, Germany) is a German writer, cultural historian, and professor of Arabic Studies and Comparative Literature at the American University of Beirut.
-She is mainly known for her scholarship on Middle Eastern literatures and their intersections with art.
+She is mainly known for her scholarship on Middle Eastern literature and their intersections with art.

 Biography

 Education and career

 Mejcher-Atassi received her MA from the Free University of Berlin in 2000, and her DPhil from the University of Oxford in 2005.
 She joined the American University of Beirut's Faculty of Arts and Sciences in 2005.
 During the academic year 2017–2018, she was an invited resident fellow at the Institute for Advanced Study in Berlin.
 She is the recipient of the 2021 Alexander von Humboldt Foundation's Reimar Lüst Research Award for International Scholarly and Cultural Exchange and the 2008 Annemarie Schimmel Research Award.

 Research

-Mejcher-Atassi's research focuses on modern Arabic literature in a global perspective and closely intersects with cultural and intellectual history.
+Mejcher-Atassi's research focuses on modern Arabic literature from a global perspective and closely intersects with cultural and intellectual history.
 Interdisciplinary in scope, it engages with memory studies, life writing/(auto)biography, literature archives and writers’ libraries, gender studies, global modernism, interrelations of word and image, book culture/art, and aesthetics and politics.